wunderbao/interactive-flowchart/README.md

 The template’s customizable contents are split across five files, all of which are stored in the `public` directory.
 Therefore, the template can be adapted by [downloading a pre-built release](https://github.com/uclab-potsdam/interactive-flowchart/releases) and exchanging these files, without the need for a build step.
 (Nonetheless, the project’s source can be set up using `npm install`, tested using `npm run dev` and built using `npm run build`.)

 In order to run, the template’s files need to be served/accessed through a web server.
-For local testing purposes, a local server environment like macOS’s built-in Apache server or a package like [live-server](https://github.com/tapio/live-server) can be used.
+For local testing purposes, a local server environment like macOS’s built-in Apache server or the [Live Server Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) can be used.

 In addition to the details outlined below, the process of customizing the template is also available as a visual tutorial: